 It has been adapted for the stage by the team who co-wrote the Good Vibrations biopic – Colin Carberry and Glenn Patterson – for which the pair were nominated for Outstanding Debut at the 2014 BAFTA Film awards.
 They had previously won Best Script at the 2013 Irish Writers Guild Awards, Best Script at the 2012 British Film Festival and they were nominated for Best First Script of 2013 by the Writers Guild of Great Britain.

 Terri Hooley commented:

-“I’m thrilled that the 40th Anniversary will be celebrated by the Lyric Theatre and delighted that a Belfast team of writers, directors and producers will be bringing Good Vibrations to new audiences.
+“I’m thrilled that a Belfast team of writers, directors and producers will be bringing Good Vibrations to new audiences at the Lyric.
 I’m very proud that we opened up nightlife in Belfast when the city centre was a no-go area for many people.
 It didn’t matter if you had green hair or orange hair, it mattered if you were a punk.
 They were my heroes.”